Last Updated: February 2020

 This isn’t as cheap as the extreme budget options but with the SKIL, you’re getting something that is truly portable.
 The device can even be charged through a laptop or a car charger and it fits very neatly into the palm of the hand with a curved, ergonomic design.
 Features include a battery gauge and a site-light.
 It’s not the very cheapest but it’s still highly affordable and the best bet for pure portability.

 Another low cost electric drill, this Black and Decker option sports a magnetic bit holder, LED lights, pivot and ergonomic grip.
-It is 4 volts and weighs under a pound.
-Torque nor RPM are included in the description but a lot of the reviews seem pleasantly surprise at the power output.
-And like all the products we feature, this is just a very well made tool for the money.
+It is 4 volts and weighs 1.5 pound.
+You can’t change the torque settings and is only 190 RPM. the features are battery status light and a trigger activated LED headlight.
+Standard micro USB charge port and a magnetic chuck.
+I was pleasantly surprise at the power output like all the products we feature.
+It has an all metal drive case with rubber padding.
+This is just a very well made tool for the money.

 knowing your options